vatlab/sos/doc/sos_format_v1.md

 SoS uses [Python](http://www.python.org) syntax for literals and variables with some minor modifications.
 SoS allows three types of literals: string, list of strings, and dictionary of strings.

+**TBD:** Technically speaking, there is no need to restrict the type of variables.

 ### String literal

 * Strings are quoted text.
 You can use `' '`, `" "`, `''' '''`, and `""" """` to quote your text.
 Different quotation styles allows you to quote string with another string quotation character (e.g. `"Letter 'a'"`).